 When understood, our galaxy is located in a region of space that is neither too dark nor too bright.
 Humanity is located in a region, like the line from a popular child’s fairytale, that is “just right.”
 In fact, another name for a habitable zone is a Goldilocks zone.

 As we have seen in this series, Earth is perfectly positioned in this zone in our solar system.
 Our solar system is positioned in this zone within the Milky Way.
 And our galaxy is ideally positioned to support life and discovery of the cosmos.

 Everything is “just right.”
 Can you now grasp why the Creator states, “The fool has said in his heart, there is no God” (Psa.
 53:1)?

 Throughout this series, we have toured aspects of Earth, our galaxy and the greater cosmos.
 Why does this matter to you?
-Even with the most aggressive estimations of scientific and technological advancement it would be tens or hundreds of years before mankind would be able to colonize neighboring planets.
+Even with the most aggressive estimations of scientific and technological advancement, it would be scores or hundreds of years before mankind would be able to colonize neighboring planets.
 It would seem that, beyond being interesting, the universe does not matter to the average man or woman.

 That conclusion could not be more wrong.
 There is an advancement coming of which even the most brilliant scientists are ignorant.
 Hundreds or even thousands living today will be able to explore the universe, traveling faster than the speed of light—and soon!